 One to Watch

 It is an encouraging sign that record labels are working to help advocate for local talent, and offering up recording deals.
-MMXJ aka MJ Kuok, was recently signed to Warner Music Singapore, and is set to release his debut single, Kings, this week.
+MMXJ aka Meng Jun Kuok, was recently signed to Warner Music Singapore, and is set to release his debut single, Kings, this week.

 Popspoken speaks MMXJ, who is of Singapore Idol fame, on his music and his thoughts on the local scene.
 Is the class of 2009 alumni, alongside season winner Sezairi Sezali and runner up Sylvia Ratonel, finally ready to step into a musical sphere he can call his own?